cxkeeley/cheatsheets/javascript/arrays.md

 ### `.findLastIndex()`
 ### `.splice()`

-splice has 2 mandatory arguments [index, no of elements to be removed]
+splice has 2 mandatory arguments [index, no. of elements to be removed]

 splice also returns the list of the removed elements